 Under the leadership of Bruno Huhn, the Choral Club gave its fourth concert on the evening of April 20, before a capacity house, in the Masonic Temple.
 It was a very happy and successful occasion.
-The club has shown decided and steady improvement since its first appearance in 1921, and the audience artested its first appearance. decided and steady improvement since its first appearance in 1921, and the audience extended hearty approval by insisting on many encores.
+The club has shown decided and steady improvement since its first appearance in 1921, and the audience extended hearty approval by insisting on many encores.
 Beside to Mr. Huhn and club members, well-deserved praise must be given to Miss Alice M. Shaw for her most skillful accompanying, and to Mrs. Charles H. Scammell, president, who, by devotion and untold hours of concentration on the club's work, made the success of the evening's concert possible.

 The cellist, Cornelius Van Vliet, is a master of his instrument, and played with skill, ease and charm two groups and many encores of difficult music, which were received with the greatest enthusiasm.
-Others assisting in the program were: Miss Suzanne Zimmerman, whose in the program were: Miss Suzanne Zimmerman, soprano voice has volume and power; Mrs. Frederick soprano voice has volume and power; Mrs. Ada soprano voice has volume and power; Mrs. Frederick Kiendl, whose readings gave great pleasure; Mrs. Ada Park Maddux, cornetist, who ably played an obligato to the "Aida" march sung by the male chorus and Mrs. C. C. Miller, who also played an obligato part graciously and artisically.
+Others assisting in the program were: Miss Suzanne Zimmerman, whose soprano voice has volume and power; Mrs. Frederick Riendl, whose readings gave great pleasure; Mrs. Ada Park Maddux, cornetist, who ably played an obligato to the "Aida" march sung by the male chorus and Mrs. C. C. Miller, who also played an obligato part graciously and orticipally. and artisically.
 All helped in the ensemble of another achievement on the part of the Choral Club.